Cosplay OnlyFans: How to Turn Your Craft Into a Real Business (Not Just a Hobby)

 - DIY props: Handmade props cost less and generate content in the making

-- Costume reuse: Characters from the same franchise often share color schemes and design elements — one costume serves multiple characters
+- Costume reuse: Characters from the same franchise often share color schemes — one costume serves multiple characters

 - Group purchasing: Split material costs with other cosplayers on shared supplies